bobbingwide/oik-bwtrace/README.md

 9. Daily Trace Summary file

 ## Upgrade Notice
-# 3.4.2
+# 3.4.3
-Now supports PHP 8.1 and PHP 8.2.
+Fixes a problem when mu-plugins folder is not present.

 ## Changelog
-# 3.4.2
+# 3.4.3
-* Changed: Restore performance trace .json files after PHPUnit tests #109
-* Changed: Several changes to support PHP 8.2 #113
+* Fixed: Caters for mu-plugins folder not being present #109
 * Tested: With WordPress 6.3.1 and WordPress Multisite
-* Tested: With WordPress 6.4-beta2 and WordPress Multisite
+* Tested: With WordPress 6.4-beta3 and WordPress Multisite
 * Tested: With PHPUnit 9.6
 * Tested: With PHP 8.0, 8.1 and 8.2